wp-plugins/safe-function-call/readme.txt

 No.

-= Why would I use any of these functions instead of checking if `function_exists()` directly? =
+= Why would I use any of these functions instead of using `function_exists()`/`method_exists()` directly? =

-The functions provided by this plugin provide a more concise syntax for checking for function existence (using `function_exists()` under the hood). `_sfce()` will both echo and return the echoed value, which may be of use in certain circumstances.
-And also, since the name of the function to be safely called is passed as an argument, it can be easily and more concisely parameterized.
+The functions provided by this plugin provide a more concise syntax for checking for function existence (but it does use `function_exists()`/`method_exists()` under the hood). `_sfce()` will both echo and return the echoed value, which may be of use in certain circumstances.
+And also, since the callback to be safely called is passed as an argument, it can be easily and more concisely parameterized.

+= Does this plugin include unit tests? =

+Yes.

 == Template Tags ==